Welcome to the paddlesteamers.info Clyde Turbine Steamers Website

 turbines were adopted quickly for larger vessels : short sea crossings such

-as from the south of England to northern France and from the north-west to the
+as from the south of the UK to northern France and from the north-west to the

 Isle of Man and Ireland as well as for ocean liners and military vessels (where

 the number of ships surviving, both operational and laid-up, remains considerable).
 These